theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 a.
 Locally on their laptop.

 b.
-Using a high-performance computer (HPC).
+Using a high-performance computing (HPC) cluster.

 The HPC we will use is Gadi, from the National Computational Infrastructure (NCI), which is a cluster of computational resources designed for running computationally intensive and advanced computational problems, such as discovering a pathogenic variant.